 In contrast to history, which is supposed to be an objective record of the past based on verifiable facts, myths embody a culture's values and often explain the origins of humans and the natural world.
 Myths are important because they provide a sense of unique heritage and identity.
-Belizean myths tend to vary by ethnic group (see p.
-12-13 of Political and Social Relations) Two legends with Maya and mestizo roots warn of the dangers of the jungle.
+Belizean myths tend to vary by ethnic group (see Political and Social Relations) Two legends with Maya and mestizo roots warn of the dangers of the jungle.